Daniel Richter (Primary Advisor)

 Dissertation: "The Word Became Thread And Was Stitched Among Us: Gender, Empire, and Religion in Early North America"

-My project insists upon the symbolic and commercial import of “women’s crafts” in early North America and the centrality of feminine material culture, especially needlework, to understanding broader societal threads.
+My project insists upon the import of “women’s crafts” in early North America and the centrality of feminine material culture, especially needlework, to understanding broader societal threads.

 B.A.
 French and International Studies, University of North Carolina at Chapel Hill (2011)